DeNetPRO/Node/readme.md

 Info about the IP address and port that you specified for remote connections will be added to a smart contract.
 #### So there are two things you need:
 #### - public IP address
 #### - at least 0.1 MATIC on your Ethereum wallet that is going to be used as an account

 Having MATICs in your account wallet is also needed for paying transaction fees when sending file storage proofs, please top it up on time.
+DeNet smart contracts are deployed in Polygon.
+More networks will be added in the future.

 You can run the app in terminal emulator by navigating to the directory that contains the binary file and typing the following command: